Whats new with WELS Parish Nursing:

 A six week online parish nurse course has been developed for both the experienced RN and novice RN student offering an opportunity to learn of the Christian understanding of Parish Nursing and gather the tools needed to start or join a parish nurse ministry in your own congregation!
 It will be offered during the fall 2015 WLC semester.
 The course can be taken for non-credit or for 3 credits.
 The non-credit course fee will be $500.
 A matching grant is being applied for through the Antioch II Foundation providing some financial help for nurses in need.
 If we are awarded the grant, more information on how the grant monies will be given out will be sent out in early January, 2015.
-For course questions contact Dr. Carlo Piraino, email@example.com or Dr. Rebekah Carey, 414.443.8666.
+For course questions contact Dr. Carlo Piraino, firstname.lastname@example.org or Dr. Rebekah Carey, 414.443.8666.
 Dr. Piraino will join the October 18th fall Parish Nurse Gathering at Christ Lutheran in Pewaukee, WI via Skype from Texas to give an overview of the online course and how it works, answering any questions you may have for him.
 Click Here for more Parish Nurse Gathering information or to register!
 Now is the time to begin talking to your Pastor about starting a Parish Nurse Ministry in your congregation.
 Download some of the Parish Nurse information on the site for him to read.
 You could even mention your interest in taking the online course offered by the Wisconsin Lutheran College Nursing Department together with the WELS Parish Nurses.
+Why take this course from WLC?
+Pastor Mike Woldt says, “Current and future nurses will benefit from a course in parish nursing taught from a confessional Lutheran perspective.
+Good training will help them share the law and gospel message of Scripture with the people they serve.
+Good training will help them function within the framework of the congregation and in partnership with the called leaders of the church.
+Good training will help them recognize opportunities for serving God’s people with the abilities they possess and the skills they have cultivated as practicing nurses.”

 Mission Statement : Nurses working together as servants of Christ.